tyblackwell/NBA-Stats/README.md

 **Introduction:**

 These learning goals have been combined to bring you ‘NBA-Stats’.
 This one-page app contains an index.html, script.js, and style.css that accesses data from a public API.
 An image file will be created for the website tab.
 ‘NBA-Stats’ will allow the user to 'search' a player and see the player's stats from the current season.
 The information returned from the server will be displayed on a collector's style sports card.
-The user will be able to 'add' a player's card to a 'Personal Collection' which will display all cards inside the <div> with an id of personal-collection.
+The user will be able to 'add' a player's card to a 'Personal Collection' which will display all cards inside the 'div' with an id of personal-collection.